fpsdf/fpsdf.github.io/projects.md

 ---
 layout: projects
 title: projects
-description: web things i've built
+description: some web things i've built, for your sensory pleasure
 ---